 Predefined text messages

 Text content is also completely within your control.
 From the parent app, you can create a list of quick messages for your child to choose from when sending texts.
 The GizmoWatch also features a list of emojis for children to send instead.

-Children can share images with the Disney Edition, but there’s no video calling.
+Children can share images with the Disney Edition.

 A new smartwatch is exciting, and your child might need a little help focusing on school.
 You can set up a period of time when the watch won’t work (except for emergency calls on the Disney Edition).
 It’s called School Mode in the Disney Edition and Quiet Mode in the GizmoWatch 2.

 But note that there’s no way to limit the watch’s daily use or receive alerts about excessive usage.
 Parents do have the option shut down the device through the GizmoHub app.

 Many other kids smartwatches let you choose your own cellular provider, but you're stuck with Verizon if you want a GizmoWatch.

 That's fine if you live in a Verizon coverage area, but stinks if you need something like AT&T or T-Mobile instead.